 Let us discuss some key differences between Unit Test vs Functional Test in the following points:

 - Finding Issues at an early stage has a lower cost to correct than the one at the implementation stage.
-Hence, Unit test is critical at the development stage and Functional testing at the Acceptance Stage.
+Hence, the Unit test is critical at the development stage and Functional testing at the Acceptance Stage.

 - As the unit test is done one code at a time, it can ensure the code is correct in the simulated system structure.
-As the codes are less interdependent, it is easier to resolve and there are fewer chances of other codes getting impacted.
+As the codes are less interdependent, it is easier to resolve, and there are fewer chances of other codes getting impacted.
 However, it is not possible to test all execution paths.
 As it is a step-by-step check of the code quality, it can’t detect integration errors.
 Functional testing is useful just before Acceptance testing and Implementation.

 Comparison Table of Unit Test vs Functional Test

 The table below summarizes the comparisons between Unit Test vs Functional Test: